ManaswiKolani/coral-classifier/README.md

 Coral reefs are critical ecosystems that host thousands of marine species.
 But climate change, especially rising ocean temperatures, can disrupt their balance.

-A temperature increase of just 2°F can cause corals to expel the algae (zooxanthellae) that give them nutrients and color — resulting in **coral bleaching**.
+A temperature increase of just 2°F can cause corals to expel the algae (zooxanthellae) that give them nutrients and color, resulting in **coral bleaching**.
 Bleached corals are more vulnerable to disease, struggle to reproduce, and can die without recovery.

-> 🧊 In rare cases, even cold-water events have caused coral bleaching, such as in Florida in 2010.

-> 🔥 Between 2014–2017, ~75% of tropical coral reefs worldwide experienced severe thermal stress.
-In some cases, entire reef systems collapsed.

 Coral reefs protect coastlines from storms, support biodiversity, and generate billions in tourism.
 Their loss impacts wildlife, food security, coastal safety, and economies.

+Coral bleaching is preventable.
+Local actions like reducing pollution and fertilizer runoff help.
+But the global driver is **climate change**, and even small increases in ocean temperature can trigger mass bleaching.

+Bleached reefs are vulnerable and may never recover.
+Without intervention, reef ecosystems collapse, affecting species survival, livelihoods, and global biodiversity.

 ---